onedata/onedata-documentation/README.md

 ## Build artifact

-After a successful build, the static HTML files are placed in `rel/future-documentation`.
+After a successful build, the static HTML files are placed in `rel/documentation/<major_release>`, e.g. `rel/documentation/25`.
 Calling `make package` will pack it up into a tarball.

 <!-- references -->